-For those who enjoy the flavor of unexpected events, these tables has been designed to give players alternate joys and headaches.
-Each player rolls 1D6 at the start of the Reinforcement/Replacement Phase beginning with Turn 2, the two dice are added together, and the results applied.
+For those who enjoy the flavor of unexpected events, this table has been designed to give players alternate joys and headaches.
+Each player rolls a die at the start of the replacement phase beginning with turn 2, the two dice are added together, and the results applied.

-- 2 Leader escapes Both players roll another 1D6.
-Highest score may return one of his captured leaders to a friendly province for use during the next Movement Phase.
-Treat a tie as No Event. - 3 Welcome the Liberators!
-The Imperial player gets an extra number of Mexican RPs equal to the roll of 1D6. - 4 Successful Force March The rolling player may add one MF to any unit (including an Army) he desires during the Movement Phase. - 5 Viva Juarez!
-The Republican player gets an extra 1D6 worth of RPs. - 6 Vomito Negro!
-All Non-Mexican units in any provinces with swamps or jungle must make an immediate Attrition roll. - Historical Note: Yellow Fever killed thousands of French troops. - 7 Vive L'Empereur!
-The Imperial player gets an extra 1D6 worth of French RPs - 8 Caramba!
+- 2 Leader Escapes The rolling player may return one of his captured leaders to a friendly province for use during the next movement phase. - 3 Welcome the Liberators!
+The Imperial player gets an extra number of Mexican replacement points equal to the roll of a die. - 4 Successful Force March The rolling player may add one movement point to any unit (including an Army) he desires during the movement phase. - 5 Viva Juarez!
+The Republican player gets and extra DR6 worth of replacements. - 6 Vomito Negro!
+All Non-Mexican units in any provinces with swamps or jungle must make an attrition roll.
+Yellow Fever killed thousands of French troops. - Vive L'Empereur!
+The Imperial player gets an extra DR6 worth of French replacements - 8 Caramba!
 The Blue Butchers!
-In any combat with the French Chasseurs d'Afrique, the Republican player loses a Proficiency Rating increment due to their fearsome reputation. - 9 No Event The Imperial player may re-roll both dice.
-However, should the re-roll result in a Random Event that favors the Republican player, a number of Imperial RPs are received equal to half (drop any fraction) of the DR. If the re-roll results in another No Event or an event favorable to the Imperial player there is no further effect.
-Only one Imperial re-roll can occur per year (treat another DR of 9 as a straight No Event). - 10 No Event The Republican player may re-roll both dice.
-However, should the re-roll result in a Random Event that favors the Imperial player a number of Republican RPs are received equal to half (drop any fraction) of the DR. If the re-roll results in another No Event or an event favorable to the Republican player there is no further effect.
-Only one Republican re-roll can occur per year (treat another DR of 10 as a straight No Event). - 11 Drive them out!
-Fierce patriotism adds +1 to all combat initiative DR this turn for the Republican player.
-If this is rolled more than once per year, treat as no event. - 12 Cinco de Mayo!
+In any combat with the French Chasseurs d'Afrique, the Republican player loses a proficiency level due to their fearsome reputation. - 9 No Event The Imperial player may re-roll, however.
+Should the re-roll result in a random event that favors the Republican player a number of Imperial replacement points are received equal to half (drop any fraction) of the DR. If the re-roll results in another No Event or an event favorable to the Imperial player there is no further effect.
+Only one Imperial re-roll can occur per year (treat another DR of 9 as a straight No Event). - 10 No Event The Republican player may re-roll, however.
+Should the re-roll result in a random event that favors the Imperial player a number of Republican replacement points are received equal to half (drop any fraction) of the DR. If the re-roll results in another No Event or an event favorable to the Republican player there is no further effect.
+Only one Republican re-roll can occur per year (treat another DR of 9 as a straight No Event).

+- 11 Drive them out!
+Fierce patriotism adds 1 to all combat initiative DR this turn for the Republican player.
+If this is rolled more than once per year, treat as no - 12 Cinco de Mayo!
 The Republican player can force an Imperial retreat in any province before the die is rolled.
 Imperial forces may not retreat into the capital, but must leave the province completely.
-If this is rolled more than once, treat as no event (the defenders of Puebla drove off the invading French army, nearly wiping it out on May 5, 1862 and it is still celebrated as a national holiday in Mexico and in Mexican restaurants worldwide).
+If this is rolled more than once, treat as no event.
+The defenders of Puebla drove off the invading French army, nearly wiping it out on May 5, 1862 and it is still celebrated as a national holiday in Mexico and in Mexican restaurants worldwide.